sylikc/jpegview/readme.txt

 [1.0.32.0]
 Bugs fixed:
-- Window size in windowed mode was some pixels too small due to invalid reporting of window border size by OS New features:
+- Window size in windowed mode was some pixels too small due to invalid reporting of window border size by OS
+- Fixed wrong line break in file titles in info panel for long file names New features:
-- 32 and 64 bit versions
+- 64 bit version (in addition to existing 32 bit version)
 - Extended image file deletion:
   - Button on navigation panel and 'Del' key deletes the current image file in same same way Explorer does (by moving to recycle bin)
   - 'Shift+Del' deletes the current image file permanently
 - Traditional Chinese (Taiwan) translation
 Other changes:
 - Ctrl-X also copies the file name to the clipboard (as Ctrl-C)
-- Using Visual Studio 2013 to compile the project
+- Using Visual Studio 2013 to compile the 64 bit version

 [1.0.31.1]
 Bugs fixed: